jgold-code/jg-book-rec/README.md

 2. **Get Recommendations**: Click the "Get Recommendations" button

-3. **Explore Results**: Browse through the recommended books with:
+3. **Explore Results**: Browse through the AI-generated recommendations with:
-   - Book covers
-   - Author information
+   - Book details and author information
-   - Ratings and reviews
+   - Ratings and estimated page counts
-   - Descriptions
-   - Preview links
+   - Personalized descriptions
+   - Why each book was recommended for you

 ## Example Prompts